LeiXu1999/EPLF-VINS/README.md

 # EPLF-VINS
 ## Real-Time Monocular Visual-Inertial SLAM With Efficient Point-Line Flow Features

 EPLF-VINS is a real-time SLAM framework with efficient point-line flow features.
 Our work primarily focuses on improving the speed of detection and tracking of line features.
+The main contributions are in the "linefeature_tracker" folder

 **The open-source version of our algorithm is being prepared and will be open-sourced soon.**